joomla-x/joomla-pythagoras/docs/event.md

 An event listener can listen to one or more Events.

-You can create two types of listeners : using a class or a closure (anonymous function).
+You can create two types of listeners: using a class or a closure (anonymous function).

-**The functions MUST take an EventInterface (or children) as unique parameter.**
+> The functions MUST take an EventInterface (or children) as unique parameter.

 ### Classes